rsteube/brew/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.

-Formulae with dependents may be deprecated only if at least one of the following are true:
+Formulae should only be be deprecated if at least one of the following are true:

-- its dependents are all deprecated
 - the formula does not build on any of our supported macOS versions and on Linux
 - the formula has outstanding CVEs

+Formulae with dependents should not be deprecated until or when all dependents are also deprecated.

 To deprecate a formula, add a `deprecate!` call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason: